Commission internationale permanente pour l'épreuve des armes à feu portatives

-The Commission internationale permanente pour l'épreuve des armes à feu portatives ("Permanent International Commission for the Proof of Small Arms" – commonly abbreviated as C.I.P.) is an international organisation which sets standards for safety testing of firearms.
-(The word portatives ("portable") in the name refers to the fact the C.I.P. tests small arms almost exclusively; it is ordinarily omitted from the English translation of the name.)
-As of 2015, its members are the national governments of 14 countries, of which 11 are European Union member states.
-The C.I.P. safeguards that all firearms and ammunition sold to civilian purchasers in member states are safe for the users.
+The Commission internationale permanente pour l'épreuve des armes à feu portatives (English: Permanent International Commission for the Proof of Small Arms), abbreviated C.I.P., is an international organisation which sets safety standards for firearms.
+As of 2015 its members are 14 national governments, of which 11 are European Union states.
+The C.I.P. safeguards all firearms and ammunition sold to civilian purchasers in member states.

-To achieve this, all such firearms are first proof tested at C.I.P. accredited Proof Houses.
-The same applies for cartridges; at regular intervals, cartridges are tested against the C.I.P. pressure specifications at the ammunition manufacturing plants and at C.I.P. accredited Proof Houses.
+To achieve this, the firearms are proof tested at C.I.P. accredited Proof Houses.
+The same applies for cartridges.
+At regular intervals, cartridges are tested against the C.I.P. pressure specifications at the ammunition manufacturing plants and at C.I.P. accredited Proof Houses.